leolani/emissor/README.md

 ## Example data

 Example data can be found in [*example_data/*](example_data) directory.
 Some of them are annotated by human and some are by machine.
 You can visualize them with the annotation tool.
-We highly recommend this, since it gives you how the modaltieis are referenced / grounded with each other.
+We highly recommend this, since it gives you how the modalities are referenced / grounded with each other.

 ## How to create GMRC annotations from existing datasets